Anonymous vs. Confidential Surveys: Everything you need to know

 Use a Trusted Survey Tool

-Go with survey tools like that support real anonymity or solid confidentiality settings.
+Go with survey tools that support real anonymity or solid confidentiality settings.

 Limit Who Can Access the Data